adventcoder/adventofcode-2023/README.md

 Brute forced again, and it's the slowest solution yet.
 Part 2 can probably be done more efficiently by detecting loops in the graph beforehand or something like that.

 Day 17:
 Optimised to keep track of the next 10 layers instead of a heap since the graph weights are always just single digits.
-So it's more like BFS with extra layers than Djikstra.
+It's more like BFS with extra layers than Djikstra.
 Still super slow.
-Could be cleaned up and optimised further by using a 3d grid instead of the current data structure.
+Could be optimised further by packing the state into an integer and using an array instead of dict.

 Day 18:
 Shoelace again. lol.